What is the Qur’an?

 Read the Qu’ran:

-In my opinion, the best English translation can be found in the version by Wahiduddin Khan, edited by Farida Khanam.
+As a person who speaks both English and Arabic, my opinion of the best English translation is the one by Wahiduddin Khan, edited by Farida Khanam.
 You can read and download it by clicking here.